mwermelinger/algorithmic-problems/ioi/1994/triangle.md

 ```

 ## Bottom-up iterative
-The third solution fills the auxiliary table from the bottom up.
+The third solution fills the auxiliary table from the bottom up
+(dynamic programming).
 ```python
 max_sums = [[None] * (row+1) for row in range(rows)]